-Valerie McDonald-Roberts is the appointed Chief Urban Affairs Officer, Bureau of Neighborhood Empowerment, within the Office of Mayor William Peduto.
-She has served in elected and appointed office for more than 24 years, starting in 1989 as a Pittsburgh School Board Member, becoming Board President in 1993.
+Valerie McDonald-Roberts is a long-time public servant.
+She retired from the role of Chief Urban Affairs Officer, Bureau of Neighborhood Empowerment, within the Office of Mayor William Peduto in 2018.
+She has served in elected and appointed office for more than 30 years, starting in 1989 as a Pittsburgh School Board Member, becoming Board President in 1993.
 In 1994, she became the first African-American woman to be elected to Pittsburgh City Council, where she served as President Pro-Tempore and as Budget and Finance Committee Chair.

 Valerie McDonald-Roberts has served on over 25 non-profit boards and has been a recipient of over 30 awards for public service including Pittsburgh Business Times Women in Business, YWCA Tribute to Women Leadership Award, Carlow College Women of Spirit, University of Pittsburgh Legacy Laureate, and the New Pittsburgh Courier Woman of Excellence.

 She holds a Bachelor of Science degree in Medical Technology and Master of Science degree in Forensic Chemistry from the University of Pittsburgh, both Summa cum Laude.
 Politically, Valerie has served in Democratic Party endeavors on the state, local and national levels, including appointments as a member of the Electoral College in 2008 for Barack Obama and in 1996 for President Bill Clinton.

 She has been a children’s Christian educator for more than 30 years and served as a Girl Scout leader for 8 years.
 She is married to Theodore Roberts, Jr. and has four adult children, a son-in-law and 10 grandchildren.
 She has been a regular panelist for WQED’s “4802” (formerly OffQ) on Friday evening for more than 6 years.